cmzou/diffpriv/py_tf_yyz/preprocessing/README.md

 ---
 We first remove rows where the numerical features equal 0.
 Values of 0 are assumed as errors since they do not make sense in this context.
 In addition, this step facilitates the data transformations that follows.

 The histogram plots on the original data reveals that the numerical features (except `hud_median_family_income`) is positively skewed; in particular, `applicant_income_000s` and `loan_amount_000s` are most significantly skewed.
 Based on this observation, we apply log transformation to these two features and square root transformation to the other five features.
-The `hud_median_family_income` corresponds to the 17 Metropolitian Statistical Area/Metropolitian Division (MSA/MD) in North Carolina.
+The `hud_median_family_income` corresponds to the Metropolitian Statistical Area/Metropolitian Divisions (MSA/MD) in the four states.
 It is a discrete feature, so no transformation is applied.

 After the transformations, the numerical data appears normally distributed.
 We then normalize the features between 0 and 1 using the MinMaxScaler from Sklearn.